sajclarke/nextjs-webapp-starter/README.md

 ## Overview

-This project is an attempt to provide the [Next.js](https://nextjs.org) community with an **always** up-to-date, reasonably opinionated Next.js starter template.
-It's bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), with some icing on top (the reasonably opinionated part).
+This project is an attempt to provide the [Next.js](https://nextjs.org) community with an _always_ up-to-date, reasonably opinionated Next.js starter template.
+It's bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), complemented with some icing on top (the reasonably opinionated part).

 ## The icing on top